Yeshu: Yeshu Ha-Notzri

 In the surviving pre-censorship Talmud manuscripts, Yeshu is sometimes followed by the epithet Ha-Notzri.
 R. Travers Herford, Joseph Klausner and others translated it as "the Nazarene".
 The term does not appear consistently in the manuscripts and Menachem Meiri (1249 – c.
 1310) in his commentary on the Talmud Beit HaBechirah regarded it as a late interpolation.

 Klausner noted objections by other scholars on grammatical and phonetic grounds to the translation of Notzri as "Nazarene" meaning a person from Nazareth (Hebrew Natzrat), however the etymology of "Nazarene" is itself uncertain and one possibility is that it is derived from Notzri and did not mean a person from Nazareth.

-In 1180 CE Maimonides in his Mishneh Torah, Hilchos Melachim 11:4 briefly discusses Jesus in a passage later censored by the Church.
+In 1180 AD Maimonides in his Mishneh Torah, Hilchos Melachim 11:4 briefly discusses Jesus in a passage later censored by the Church.
 He uses the name Yeshua for Jesus (an attested equivalent of the name unlike Yeshu) and follows it with HaNotzri showing that regardless of what meaning had been intended in the Talmudic occurrences of this term, Maimonides understood it as an equivalent of Nazarene.
 Late additions to the Josippon also refer to Jesus as Yeshua HaNotzri but not Yeshu HaNotzri.

+Among other passages, the Talmud names Yeshu HaNotzri (Jesus the Nazarene) as a character who was sentenced by God to spend his afterlife in boiling excrement for having “mocked the words” of the Jewish sages:

 Yeshu the sorcerer

 Sanhedrin 43a relates the trial and execution of Yeshu and his five disciples.
 Here, Yeshu is a sorcerer who has enticed other Jews to apostasy.
 A herald is sent to call for witnesses in his favour for forty days before his execution.
 No one comes forth and in the end he is stoned and hanged on the eve of Passover.
 His five disciples, named Matai, Nekai, Netzer, Buni, and Todah, are then tried.
 Word play is made on each of their names, and they are executed.
 It is mentioned that excessive leniency was applied because of Yeshu's influence with the royal government (malkhut).

-In the Florence manuscript of the Talmud (1177 CE) an addition is made to Sanhedrin 43a saying that Yeshu was hanged on the eve of the Sabbath.
+In the Florence manuscript of the Talmud (1177 AD) an addition is made to Sanhedrin 43a saying that Yeshu was hanged on the eve of the Sabbath.

 Yeshu summoned by Onkelos

 In Gittin 56b, 57a a story is mentioned in which Onkelos summons up the spirit of a Yeshu who sought to harm Israel.
-He describes his punishment in the afterlife as boiling in excrement.
-Interestingly, the text itself never actually names the individual Onkelos summons, instead, an added footnote identifies the tormented spirit as Yeshu.
+He describes his punishment in the afterlife as boiling in excrement, but encourages Onkelos to convert to Judaism, prompting the Talmud to praise "the sinners of Israel."
+The current standard text does not name the individual Onkelos summons, but a footnote cites a textual variant that identifies the tormented spirit as Yeshu.